CatSheiles/React-RogueGame-Project/README.md

 ! = health potion - changed it up to hotdog
 $ = gold coin of course - changed it up to moneybag '#' = armour - changed it up to red truck
+Emoji down arrow in yellow = stairs down - they will be towards the bottom right of each randomGen world.

 Monsters List
 =============